Jemoka/blag/content/posts/KBhtuning_forks.md

 ## Fun, Relevant Factoids About the World {#fun-relevant-factoids-about-the-world}

 -   The range of human hearing from a youngen is about 20Hz to 20,000Hz.

+## Look into {#look-into}

+-   Young's Modulus
+    -   Density
+    -   Second
+-   overtones: six and a quarter